Stoolbend/goldecon/README.md

 * GoldeconRegionMarket - Sign based method of selling worldguard regions

-* (Coming in 1.6) GoldeconAPI - Allows you to hook into goldecon's functions from other plugins.
+* (Coming soon!)
+GoldeconAPI - Allows you to hook into goldecon's functions from other plugins.

-* (Coming in 1.6) Goldecon Vault Connector - Allows plugins that use the Vault API to use Goldecon!
+* (Coming soon!
+Register your interest on BukkitDev) Goldecon Vault Connector - Allows plugins that use the Vault API to use Goldecon!

 ## Permissions
  * goldecon.core.use

 Lets a player use the /ge commands.
+(Default: True)

  * goldecon.shop.use

 (Not used just yet) Allows usage of shops.
+(Default: True)

  * goldecon.shop.create

 Lets a player create a shop sign using /geshop.
+(Default: OP)

  * goldecon.bank.use

 Lets a player use all the /gebank commands & functions.
+(Default: False)

  * goldecon.bank.admin

 Lets a player use special /gebank commands.
+(Default: False)

+ * goldecon.region.use

+Lets a player buy a region using a sign.
+(Default: True)

  * goldecon.region.sell

 Lets a player sell a region using /geregion.
+(Default: OP)

  * goldecon.region.admin

 Lets a player sell any region using /geregion.
+(Default: OP)

 What permission plugins can you use?
 Well goldecon+ and goldecon-lite Currently support...